paula-tataru/polyDFE/README.md

 # Requirements
-polyDFE can be ran using the provided pre-compiled binaries for Windows and Linux.
+polyDFE can be ran using the provided pre-compiled binaries for Windows, Linux and iOS.

 polyDFE is implemented in C and uses the GSL library.
 For compiling polyDFE, the GSL library should be downloaded from https://www.gnu.org/software/gsl/ and